 Are you feeling nervous about starting therapy or counseling?
 If so, don’t worry.
 It’s totally normal to feel a little nervous.
-But that doesn’t mean you have to sit around helplessly awaiting the first session.
-You can take some proactive steps to prepare for it, which will not only help to lessen those nerves but make for a successful first session with your therapist.
-Don’t take my word for it, hear the following counselors and therapists out:
+That said, you can take some proactive steps to prepare for it, which will not only help to lessen those nerves but make for a successful first session with your therapist.
+Here are a few professional tips:

 If you’re ready to start your counseling journey, consider reaching out to Thriveworks.
 Our counselors, therapists, and life coaches are experts in their field and they’re eager to help you with whatever challenges you’re facing or may face in the future.
-In your initial consultation, you can decide which type of therapy might be best for you, such as cognitive behavioral therapy (CBT).
 Schedule an appointment today by first finding a location near you, or book an online counseling session.